booch/presentations/proposals/RailsConf/2022/Fifty Years of Ruby.md

 Pitch
 -----

 I've been thinking about this talk for a couple years.
 Probably since the first time I came across "25 Years of Smalltalk".
-Combining that talk with the premise from Avi's keynote from way back when seemed like a really neat idea.
+Combining that talk with the premise from Avi Bryant's keynote from way back in 2007 seemed like a really neat idea.

 I'm basically trying to help everyone get a better understanding of where OOP came from, in order to have a better understanding of OOP itself, and how it fits in with other programming paradigms.